George Low Sr.: Golf career

 Among the pros Dempsey met were George Low, the popular Baltusrol club player and Tommy Kerrigan, the sharpshooter of the Siwanoy Country Club.
 Each pro invited Dempsey to play over their course when he came east.
 Summit, New Jersey, the home of Freddie Welsh's health farm, where Dempsey trained, is near the Baltusrol club, so that when he went to Summit the title holder wasted no time in looking up his old friend Low.
 Since then Dempsey played a round daily.
 And he intended to play one round a day, or as often as possible, until he started strenuous training, three weeks before the time of his next fight.
 He had developed an interest in the game, liked it, and found it a big help in his training.
 For, as he said, "it takes a person out into the air and makes a pleasure of walking".

 In 1913, Low designed the Weequahic Park Golf Course located in Newark, New Jersey.
 That same year, he played in the famous 1913 U.S. Open held at The Country Club in Brookline, Massachusetts, when the unknown amateur, Francis Ouimet, would win his one and only U.S. Open title.

 Low resigned from Baltusrol in October 1925, stating that he intended to start a golf course architecture business with Herbert Strong, an Englishman who was his counterpart at The Apawamis Club in Westchester County, New York.
 This planned business venture with Strong, however, failed to materialize.

-In 1928 Low returned to live in Scotland, living off profits made from investments in the bull market on Wall Street in the 1920s.
+In 1928 Low returned to live in Scotland, living off profits made from investments in the period of price increases on Wall Street in the 1920s.
 However, when the stock market crashed in 1929 he needed to go back to work and in late 1930 he returned to the United States and became the professional at Huntingdon Valley Country Club, located seven miles northeast of Philadelphia, Pennsylvania.
 At the age of 60, Low qualified for the 1934 U.S. Open at Merion Golf Club in Ardmore, Pennsylvania.
 In 1936, prior to his retirement years in Florida, Low and his son operated a driving range in Jenkintown, Pennsylvania.

-Family
+Personal life

 Low and his wife Helen Beale Reid—whom he married on September 14, 1909—had two children, son George Jr. and daughter Dorothy.
 George Low Jr., born 1912 in Springfield, New Jersey, was a noted golfer and designer of putters.

-Death

 Low, who became an American citizen on July 25, 1944, died in Clearwater, Florida, on April 17, 1950.